twoquants/airspace-hugo/exampleSite/content/blog/2019_12_20_weekly/index.md

 - research
 - newsletter
 - weekly
+bg_image: "images/blog/pic_bar2.jpg"
-twitterImg: "/img/blog/pic_bar2.jpg"
+twitterImg: "/images/blog/pic_bar2.jpg"
 summary: Reflections on 2019 made simple.
 Why Trend-following hasn't performed as expected and a topological data analysis recommendation.
-header:
-  caption: ''
-  image: "/img/blog/pic_bar2.jpg"
 authors:
-- mh
+- Moritz Heiden
-featured: true
-image:
-  image: "/img/blog/pic_bar2.jpg"
-  placement: "3"
+draft: false

 ---
 Our weekly review of things that caught our attention.
 Some things new, some things aged.
 Just like a good wine.
 From easily digestible to the hard stuff.